qgis/QGIS-Documentation/docs/user_manual/working_with_ogc/server/development_server.rst

 coming from the clients to the QGIS Server FastCGI binary application.

-If you want to quickly test QGIS Server on your local machine without configuring and installing a full web server stack you can use the new QGIS Development Standalone server.
+If you want to quickly test QGIS Server on your local machine without configuring and installing a full web server stack you can use the QGIS Development Standalone server.

 This is an independent application that provides a very simple web server ready